 But if it’s more skiing you want, you could try heli-skiing or snowcat skiing.
 There are other mountains in the area too, including Grand Targhee Resort, a fun mountain about 75 minutes from Jackson or burn some laps at the short but steep Snow King resort in town.
 Snow King also has night skiing and snow tubing.

 The best way to get to Jackson is by flying.
 American, United, Delta and Frontier all fly to Jackson with direct flights to 11 major cities.
 The airport is just 10 minutes from town, or a 30-minute drive to Teton Village.
+Private shuttles, taxis or Ubers are available from the airport and there are rental cars available.

 Weekends or big powder days can be busy as it’s when all the locals get their fix.